 - Poor Man’s Pot

-Designed as a veterinary anesthetic, ketamine has become an increasingly popular drug with teens.
-This colorless liquid or white powder has a tranquilizing effect, and causes both breathing and heart rate to slow down.
-This sends users into a “K-hole,” where it becomes difficult to move.
+Created as a veterinary anesthetic, ketamine is a colorless liquid or white powder that has a tranquilizing effect and causes both breathing and the heart rate to slow down.
+This can send users into a “K-hole,” where it becomes difficult to move.
 Teens use ketamine for a detached, out-of-body experience, and it’s become a common date rape drug for the same reason.
-In the past year, nearly 3% of 12th graders in U.S. have used ketamine, and people aged 12–25 account for 74% of ER visits related to ketamine abuse.
+In the past year, less than 1% of 12th graders in the U.S. used ketamine.

 Ketamine street names include:

 - Kit Kat